zarif98/zarif98/README.md

 ### I'm Zarif 👋

-## I'm a student at the Georgia Institute of Technology
+## Student at the Georgia Institute of Technology
 - Rising 4th year at the Georgia Institute of Technology
 - Three internships; All in software development
+- Looking to collaborate more and work on interesting projects

 ### Connect with me: